HookturnDigital/acf-theme-code/readme.txt

   * Taxonomy (appearances Checkbox, Multi Select, Radio Buttons and Select, return types Term Object and Term ID)
   * User (values Single and Multiple, return types User Array, User Object and User ID)
   * Google Map
+* Add Location UI and move location related upgrade notice to code block
-* Fix: Show location related upgrade notice even if only Options location selected (when ACF PRO is also activated)
+* Fix issue with location related upgrade notice where it wouldn't show if only Options location was selected.

 = 1.4.1 =
 * Compatibility with WordPress 5.2.2